 In order to achieve the project requirements, a series of functions must be implemented in the PICO software.
 The functions can be divided in three categories, depending on the level of abstraction:

 The low-level functions are basis building blocks for controlling the sensors and the actuators.
 They are described as follows:

 Motion:

-- Start moving
+- Start moving (left/ right, back/forward and diagonals)

 - Rotate left or right

 - Stop moving/rotating

 Sensing: